python-lapidary/lapidary/docs/representation.md

-# Python code representation of OpenAPI document
+# Python representation of a remote Web API

-The goal of python representation is to allow python code to fully replace OpanAPI document, allow Lapidary library to prepare a HTTP request and parse the response, in a way compatible with the server describe by that OpenAPI document.
+The goal of python representation is to allow python code to fully replace OpanAPI document, allow Lapidary library to prepare a HTTP request and parse the response, in a way compatible with the server described by that representation.

-The python representation must be fully sufficient, must not require the original document to function, and usage must execute a valid exchange with a server.
+The python representation is fully self-sufficient, and doesn't require an OpenAPI document at runtime.

 ## Client

 A client to a remote service may be represented as a collection of functions, each representing an operation, and a collection of data classes, each representing a schema.
 The functions could be module-level or grouped in one or more classes, optionally forming an object hierarchy.

-Lapidary implements a single class approach, but supporting all three styles at later stage should be simple.
+Lapidary currently implements a single class approach.

 ## Paths and Operations

-OpenAPI paths can be explained as a mapping of HTTP method and path to an Operation declaration.
+OpenAPI `paths` object can be explained as a mapping of HTTP method and path to an Operation declaration.

 OpenAPI Operation specifies the request body, parameters and responses, so it's the closest thing to a python function.